sukovanej/effect-http/readme.md

 implementation based on the `Api` specification.
 This can be helpful in the following and probably many more cases.

-- You're in a process of designing an API and you want to have an OpenApi and UI you have a discuss over.
+- You're in a process of designing an API and you want to have _something_ to share with other people and have a discussion over before the actual implementation starts.
 - You develop a fullstack application with frontend first approach you want to test the integration with a backend you haven't implemeted yet.